AthenaDecisionSystems/athena-owl-core/docs/arch.md

 * [ ] Ability to leverage information found in corporate documents that help formulate responses or policy, on top of the formalized decisions made by decision services
 * [ ] Ability to access decision services by providing needed input parameters from a combination of chatbot context and enterprise IS data, and by injecting the decision service output back to the LLM’s conversation context for output text generation.
 * [ ] Ability to host the chatbot in multiple environments, including public cloud, private cloud, or enterprise data center.
-* [ ] Support potentially hundreds of multiple users simultaneously.
-* [ ] Easily creating tool calls for decision services in multiple BRMS (and optimization models as well).
+* [ ] Easily creating tool calls for decision services in multiple BRMS.
-* [ ] Hybrid Cloud deployment
-* [ ] Data lake and lake house support for document storage

 ## System context